Runtime

 Swap it per environment by deploying a different federation.manifest.json alongside the shell — no rebuild required.
 The schematic places it under public/ if the project has a public folder, otherwise under src/assets/.

 Manifest URLs may be absolute (production CDN) or relative (local dev or same-origin deploys).
-For Angular SSR the same manifest is consumed server-side by @softarc/native-federation-node; see SSR & Hydration.
+For Angular SSR the same manifest is consumed server-side by @softarc/native-federation-node (or, on v4, by the orchestrator's /node entry); see SSR & Hydration.

 // projects/shell/src/main.ts